digital-wolf-farm/html-css-style-guide/style/styleguide.md

 ## 5. Rulesets

 1. General rules
     * Semi-colons in CSS have strict destination.
 They separate declarations.
 Semi-colon after last declaration within ruleset could be omitted but it strongly advised to put it there always.
-Nowhere else in any stylesheet additional semi-colon should be added - rule: `"no-extra-semicolons": true`.
+Nowhere else in any stylesheet additional semi-colon should be added.

+        Rule:
+        ```json
+        "no-extra-semicolons": true,
+        ```

     * Between adjacent rulsets, there should be always an empty line.
-Exeption is first nested ruleset and ruleset after comment where there shouldn't empty line - rule:
+Exeption is first nested ruleset and ruleset after comment where there shouldn't empty line.

+        Rule:
         ```json
         "rule-empty-line-before": [
             "always-multi-line",